-At the whole-brain level, results obtained in Step 1 of the analysis revealed that pre-stimulation phase in the beta and gamma frequency bands predicted the global amplitude of the TMS-ER, summarized by the GMFA.
-Only the beta band cluster survived a test of multiple comparisons.
-In contrast, we found no reliable relationship between pre-stimulation power and the GMFA in any frequency band.
-Follow-up analysis showed that TMS-evoked power in the beta band had maximal amplitude when pre-stimulation (-150 ms) phase at 20Hz was between $-4\pi/5$ radians to $-3\pi/5$ radians (-143° to -108°) and between $\pi/5$ radians to $2\pi/5$ radians (37° to 72°).
-This roughly corresponds to the rising and falling slopes of a cosine curve.
-To our knowledge, this observation reflects a previously un-described means by which TMS influences ongoing brain activity.
-This pattern of effects was distributed across central, parietal and occipital channels.
+To our knowledge, this observation reflects a previously undescribed means by which TMS influences ongoing brain activity.
+This pattern of effects was distributed across central, parietal, and occipital channels.
 These results provide evidence supporting the proposal that the brain's internally generated rhythms create a meaningful temporal context that determines the immediate, instantaneous brain state, as measured by the TMS-ER.
-Intriguingly, Monto et al. (2008) have shown that infraslow oscillations (0.01 Hz to 0.1 Hz) organize all other spectral frequencies, which reach their peaks at $-\pi/2$ radians of the infraslow oscillations.
+Intriguingly, Monto et al. (2008) have shown that infraslow oscillations (0.0 to 0.1 Hz) organize all other spectral frequencies, which reach their peaks at $-\pi/2$ radians of the infraslow oscillations.
 This property is also reflected in behavioral performance peaks.
 Such infraslow oscillations, it is suggested, might influence the general excitability of cortical networks.
-Somewhat relatedly, it has been shown in rats that LTP can be induced when high-frequency bursts are applied at the post-stimulation peaks of the stimulus-induced phase reset theta wave, but not at the troughs (Anwyl and Rowan, 1997).
-Although at present this is little more than speculation, these effects might account for why, in the present study, the TMS-ER was largest at the rising and falling phase-to-peak of the sorting (beta band) frequency.
-It is important to keep in mind, however, that the observations made in the Step 2 analysis are preliminary, and require follow-up in a properly designed experiment with greater numbers of trials.
-In general, the origin of high frequency oscillations, such as the beta and gamma bands, are not known, and furthermore, it is not known how polarity shifts might change with recording electrode and reference position.
+Somewhat relatedly, it has been shown in rats that long-term potentiation can be induced when high-frequency bursts are applied at the poststimulation peaks of the stimulusinduced phase reset theta wave but not at the troughs (Hölscher et al. 1997).
+Although at present this is little more than speculation, these effects might account for why, in the present study, the TMS-ER was largest at the rising and falling phaseto-peak of the sorting (beta band) frequency.
+It is important to keep in mind, however, that the observations made in the step 2 analysis are preliminary and require follow-up in a properly designed experiment with greater numbers of trials.
+In general, the origin of high-frequency oscillations, such as the beta and gamma bands, is not known, and furthermore, it is not known how polarity shifts might change with recording electrode and reference position.

-The sensitivity of the TMS-ER to pre-stimulation phase is in line with the general theory that underlying oscillations produce fluctuations in cortical excitability (Bishop, 1933; Buzsáki and Draguhn, 2004).
-A related possibility, particularly relevant for our Step 2 analysis, is that these results reflect increased communication between distal brain regions, without involving an increase in excitability per se.
-For example, it is possible that a distal region could be at an equivalent level of excitability on two trials, but if the inputs are more effectively phase-synchronized on trial B than on trial A, that the evoked response to B would be greater.
+The sensitivity of the TMS-ER to prestimulation phase is in line with the general theory that underlying oscillations produce fluctuations in cortical excitability (Bishop 1933; Buzsáki and Draguhn 2004).
+A related possibility, particularly relevant for our step 2 analysis, is that these results reflect increased communication between distal brain regions, without involving an increase in excitability per se.
+For example, it is possible that a distal region could be at an equivalent level of excitability on two trials, but if the inputs are more effectively phase synchronized on trial B than on trial A, that the evoked response to trial B would be greater.
 These two possibilities are by no means mutually exclusive.
-By either explanation, our data support the proposal that fluctuation in the phase of an underlying oscillation effectively creates 'windows of excitability' during which the brain, or a particular brain area, is in a state that is more open to perturbation or communication with other brain areas (Dugué et al., 2011).
+By either explanation, our data support the proposal that fluctuation in the phase of an underlying oscillation effectively creates "windows of excitability" during which the brain, or a particular brain area, is in a state that is more open to perturbation or communication with other brain areas (Dugué et al. 2011).
 We find that this is literally true in the context of TMS.
 The TMS-evoked power in the beta band is larger when TMS is delivered at particular phases of that band.
-In the context of a subject performing a STM task, pre-stimulation phase in the beta band predicted subsequent effects in the post-stimulation beta band power.
+In the context of a subject performing a STM task, the prestimulation phase in the beta band predicted subsequent effects in the poststimulation beta-band power.